Cybersecurity is important, without a doubt.

 For encrypting your device that uses a Macintosh system, follow the guide linked HERE.

-If you need additional assistance with encrypting your files, consider reaching out to cybersecurity experts like Hamilton.
+If you need additional help with encrypting your files, consider reaching out to cybersecurity experts like Hamilton.

 With phishing, hackers attempt to gain access to your information or credentials through your email inbox.

-If the email address, link, or contents look suspicious:
+If the text, email address, link, or contents look suspicious:

 • Do not engage with the message.

-• Do not open the email, click on any links, or provide any information.
+• Do not open it, click on any links, or provide any information.

 • Instead, contact your IT support immediately.

-If you’d like to learn more about phishing and what it can look like, see our related article here.
+If you’d like to learn more about phishing, see our related article here.

 Improving your cybersecurity does not need to be an expensive or frustrating process.
 Simply getting started is the key—just as you don’t have to know all the components of a lock to make a habit of locking your door when leaving home.

 No two business safety plans will look the same.
-That is why partnering directly with a consultant like Hamilton is crucial towards establishing a custom system for your business.
+That is why partnering directly with a consultant like Hamilton is critical to establishing a custom system for your business.
 Your team will, in turn, be better equipped with the knowledge and infrastructure necessary for keeping your operation secure and successful today, tomorrow, and well into the future.

 We are proud to provide security upgrades and personalized support for a variety of areas within your business, including keeping your data secured and protected through data center services to 24x7x365 network monitoring to much, much more!

-If you’re looking to upgrade your business technology and security or want to understand the basics of cybersecurity, consider taking a look at our full list of available services.
-We are eager to collaborate directly with you to build a plan that fits your business’ unique goals, needs and structure.
+If you’re looking to upgrade your business technology and security or want to understand the basics of cybersecurity, consider taking a look at our full suite of available services.
+We are eager to collaborate with you to build a plan that fits your company’s unique goals, needs and structure.